SepehrHr/SepehrHr/README.md

-- 👋 Hi, I’m @SepehrHr
+- 👋 Hi, I’m Sepehr HR
-- 👀 I’m interested in computer things, tennis, coding...
+- 👀 I’m interested in computer things, tennis & coding.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently coding in C# and Python.
-- 📫 you can't reach me 😊
+- 📫 You may reach me via instagram 😊

 <!---
 SepehrHr/SepehrHr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.